the New Drug…

 Not a single person in that room struck up a conversation with another, enjoyed the beautiful artwork hanging on the wall, or glanced out the window at the birds flying by.
 They were all completely checked out and in their own virtual world.

-it Can Happen to Anyone…
+Can Happen to Anyone…

 About a year and a half ago I actually found myself in a very similar predicament, being glued to Facebook on my iPhone multiple times a day.

-I’m a homeschool mom and it was just an easy thing to do in my down time.
+I’m a homeschool mom and it was just an easy thing to do in my downtime.
 One day something in me just snapped.
 I realized I was missing out on key moments with my children throughout the day and I couldn’t take it anymore.

 Plus, Facebook had kind of become a miserable place for me to spend my time.
-My feed was filled with constant Mom competitions, arguing over politics, hate speech & unfriending everyone who doesn’t agree with me posts.
+My feed was filled with constant Mom competitions, arguing over politics, hate speech & unfriending everyone who doesn’t agree with my posts.

 It was ridiculous, so why was I even doing it?